MUST Score Negligence: When Does Legal Risk Arise?

 A distinction frequently misunderstood in litigation.

-It is designed to identify patients at risk of malnutrition based on:
+The tool is designed to identify patients at risk of malnutrition based on three core criteria:

 BMI

-From a clinical governance perspective, this should trigger:
+From a clinical governance perspective, this should usually trigger:

 However, the presence of a MUST score ≥2 does not automatically mean negligence if deterioration later occurs.